farmOS/farmOS/docs/faq.md

 When farmOS is mentioned in the media, a link is added to the [Press] page.

-Updates on farmOS development are also available on the Farmier [Blog] and [Twitter] account.
+Updates on farmOS development are also available on the Farmier newsleter and [Twitter] account.
 [Farmier] is run by the lead developer of farmOS.

 ## Why farmOS?